 The top card aggregates important program statistics:

 - The percentage of registered donors with complete clinical data.
 Once the minimum amount of required clinical data has been submitted for a donor, they are considered clinically complete.

-A donor must be clinically complete before any of their molecular analysis files are released to the program members.
+A donor must be clinically complete and have at least one DNA Tumour/Normal matched pair submitted before any of their processed molecular analysis files are released to the program members.